 - While a permit is not required, you must report the burial to the EPA within 30 days.

 - Pet cremains may not be spread at sea without a special permit.

 It’s important to note that most rivers, ponds, and lakes are not subject to federal regulation, and therefore these scattering ashes laws do not apply.
 You need to contact the mortuary board, environmental agency, or health agency in the state where you want to spread the ashes to learn more about the relevant laws.
 Scattering ashes in inland waters is illegal in some states.

-Many states also have spreading ashes laws that prohibit cremains from being scattered on beaches or shorelines.
+Many states also have laws related to spreading ashes that prohibit cremains from being scattered on beaches or shorelines.
 Some states, such as California, do permit it as long as you’re 500 yards from shore.
-If you’re in a relatively private area and don’t scatter the ashes in a place where they are likely to wash ashore and disturb other people, it’s unlikely that you would be arrested or charged for breaking this law – but it’s still illegal.
+Read through some of the best tips for scattering ashes at sea to help guide this type of farewell.

-This is another one of those spreading ashes laws that depends on the state where you live, so always check with the appropriate authorities first.
-Forests and other wilderness areas can be a lovely place to scatter ashes, but do so away from commonly used trails or other locations where you know people frequently visit or travel.
+This is another one of those spreading ashes laws that depend on the state you live in, so always check with the appropriate authorities first.
+Forests and other wilderness areas can be lovely places to scatter ashes but do so away from commonly used trails or other locations where you know people frequently visit or travel.

 First, you need to know if the graveyard is public or private property.
 If the cemetery is on private property, you need to ask permission.
 For public graveyards, ask the city or town that manages the property if there are any scattering ashes laws or regulations that forbid spreading ashes; some towns have banned the practice.
 An increasing number of private cemeteries actually offer “scattering gardens,” and may only allow ashes to be scattered there and only for a fee.